Examining One of the Greatest Heresies to Attack the Church

 Acts 14:22 – “Strengthening the souls of the disciples, encouraging them to continue in the faith, and saying that through many tribulations we must enter the kingdom of God.”

-Over and over again, we are encouraged to stay strong during tribulations in our life.
-This includes the time of the end, where Saints will only have to endure for a little while.
-In fact, Jesus promises that the time will be cut short for the sake of His elect.
+Over and over we are encouraged to stay strong during tribulations in our life.
+This includes the end times, where Saints will only have to endure for a little while.
+In fact, Jesus promises the time will be cut short for the sake of His elect.

 Praise be to God for that promise.